Paroxysmal hypertension (pseudopheochromocytoma)

 - Professor of Clinical Medicine

-- New York Presbyterian Hospital Weill Cornell Medical Center
+- NY Presbyterian Hospital – Weill Cornell Medical College

 The presence of severe and symptomatic paroxysmal hypertension should always generate suspicion of a catecholamine-secreting pheochromocytoma .
 However, the reality is that this tumor is rarely found among such patients .
 In one report, the diagnosis was established in only 1 of 300 patients evaluated for pheochromocytoma .
 Up to 40 percent of patients in this series fulfilled the criteria for panic disorder.